holstegelab/aghub_docs/agh_getting_started.md

      > SURF Research Access Management (SRAM).
 In that case, you need to contact your ICT helpdesk.
 Store the information in the
      > error message in a screen shot, and mention that you want to request that the IdP service of your institute is
      > activated/linked to SRAM.
 You can also refer the helpdesk to this [link](https://dashboard.surfconext.nl/apps/8164/saml20_sp/about) for more information.
+     >[!NOTE]
+     > The SRAM account requires 2-factor authentication.
+If your institute has not activated this, it will use the SRAM fallback method.
+This method uses TOTP (time-based one-time password).
+     > For smartphones, some links to authenticator apps are provided (privacyIDEA works well in our experience, but there are many others).
+If you are not able to use a smartphone,
+     > note that it is also possible to install a TOTP authenticator application on your laptop (e.g. KeePassXC).
   2. [FALLBACK] If institutional access is not an option, there is the option to use the [EduID service](https://eduid.nl/en/).
 This provides an identity service for people who do not have an institutional account or when it is difficult to get institutional access activated.
      - To find the EduID service,  enter 'EduID' in the text box that is also used to search for institutes.
 You will then see a list of EduID services.
 Select the one that is